ComplexNetTSP/NET4255/README.md

 * Each step should be validated with a professor and then commited and push on github
 * Before starting a given step present the sketch of your infrastructure to a professor

-## 1. Develop a docker file for your website
+## challenge 1.
+Develop a docker file for your website

 * Build a one page Flask application which contains of following elements:
   * your name